 - Feed your top-performing copy into ChatGPT or Claude with a prompt like: “Here are my 5 best-performing Facebook ad copies.
 Analyze the patterns and generate 20 new variations that follow the same structure but test different hooks, angles, and calls to action.”

-- Ask for variations across different audience segments — what resonates with a solopreneur will not hit the same for a CMO.
+- Ask for variations across different audience segments — what resonates with a solopreneur won’t hit the same for a CMO.

 - Generate multiple lengths: short punchy copy for feed placements, longer story-driven copy for Facebook feed, and ultra-short for Stories and Reels.